Mosamorphing/WTF-React/06_States/readme.md

 });
 ```

-_Name_ is an attribute of the input field that identifies the form control.
+_**Name**_ is an attribute of the input field that identifies the form control.
 It is used to match the input field with its corresponding property in the state object.

-_value_ is the current value of the input field.
-In React, the value of the input field is typically controlled by state, meaning it is derived from the state variable and updated when the state changes, such that the initial value of the firstNAME is an empty string and as we press characters, the value gets updated using the setter function HANDLECHANGE and then as a result, we have an updated _value_ per time.
+_**value**_ is the current value of the input field.
+In React, the value of the input field is typically controlled by state, meaning it is derived from the state variable and updated when the state changes, such that the initial value of the `firstNAME` is an empty string and as we press characters, the value gets updated using the setter function `HANDLECHANGE` and then as a result, we have an updated _value_ per time.
 It ensures that the input field always reflects the current state of the application.

-_handleChange_ is an event handler function that is called whenever the value of the input field changes.
+_**handleChange**_ is an event handler function that is called whenever the value of the input field changes.
 It updates the state with the new value entered by the user.
 This function is passed to the onChange event of the input field, allowing it to respond to user input.

 3. We went ahead to console our form to be sure that our code works.

 It is worthy of note that when a React application reloads the page, the state resets to its default values because React is a client-side library.
 This means that all the JavaScript code, including the React components and their state, runs in the browser after being downloaded from the server.
 Therefore, on a page reload, React starts fresh, and all state information is lost unless intentionally persisted and rehydrated using techniques like browser storage, server-side rendering, or other state management libraries.

 Lastly, I want us to touch on updating an array using state as well.
 This is quite simple and very straightforward.
-Like we always do,
+Like we have been doing,

 1. import and initialize the state (You should know how to do that yourself by now)
 2. Make the initial value of the state to be an array, it could be an empty array or an array containing strings, numbers or objects.
 Here we will keep it simple and use a string.